Zearin/textmate_wiki/Hidden-Settings.md

     defaults write com.macromates.TextMate.preview volumeSettings '{ "/net/" = { extendedAttributes = 0; }; }'

+## Searching “Selection” Instead of “Document” by Default

+Previously using <kbd>⌘F</kbd> with a multiline selection would automatically set the “in” pop-up to “selection”.
+This is no longer the case, but can be brought back by running:

+    defaults write findInSelectionByDefault -bool YES

 ## File Browser Source List Styling

 The file browser can use the “source list” style as seen in Finder’s sidebar: